Edge cloud computing explained

 Nodes is a catch-all term used to describe the edge devices, servers, and gateways that enable edge computing.

-What are some of the characteristics of edge hardware?
+What are some of the characteristics of edge computing hardware?

 Fanless and ventless.
 With reliability being key, especially in industries where equipment malfunctions can halt production and endanger workers, edge hardware must be closed off from dust, dirt, moisture, and other matter that could compromise it.